RADSuite/figures/README.md

 ```r
 getwd()
 ```
+If it's not the figures/ directory, use the setwd() function to change your working directory to be figures/.

 Restart RStudio: Sometimes, installing the dependencies requires a restart to allow the here package to correctly locate the files.